iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Convex Subgradient is Convex.md

 **Remarks**

 This would mean that adding the 2 subgradient preserves the convexity of both subgradient.
+Moreover, this fact can also be revealed by realizing that the definition of a subgradient at a point $x$, is just a linear constrat applied to infinitely many vectors.
+Hence, it's a convex set because the intersection of linear constraints gives a convex set.